2026 LEAP into Advocacy Hybrid Summit

 Explores how financial literacy and equitable support models help individuals and families navigate the economic impact of healthcare.
 Participants gain insight into approaches that promote stability and sustainability beyond traditional systems.

 This session examines how coordinated, compassionate approaches across healthcare, education, and community systems improve outcomes for both children and their caregivers.
-Through two complementary perspectives, presenters will highlight practical models that center the family as a partner in care—not just a recipient of services.
+Through two complementary perspectives, followed by an in-depth fireside chat, presenters will highlight practical models that center the family as a partner in care—not just a recipient of services.

 Enjoy a catered lunch while connecting with fellow advocates, families, and professionals.